Attention: Most venues on this website are

-go to Altinkum beach from downtown Cesme you first need to take the public minibuses departing near the Police station by the coast, after passing the old castle.
-You will be in Altinkum in less than half an hour ride, you need to get get off at the final stop which is right next to the beginning of beach area.
+go to Altinkum beach from downtown Cesme you first need to take the public minibuses departing from a point near the Police station by the coast, near the old castle.
+You will be in Altinkum in less than half an hour.
+You need to get off at the final stop which is right next to the beginning of public beach area.
 Walking to your left are providing sun beds, umbrellas, variety of food and drinks.
-You can also use the beach here for free in empty parts without necessarily renting sun-beds or umbrellas.
-The gay beach, also known as Ciplaklar kampi (Nudist beach) by some local people starts roughly 1 mile after these public beaches end.
+You can also use the beach activities here for free in empty parts without necessarily renting sun-beds or umbrellas.
+The gay beach, also known as Ciplaklar kampi (Nudist beach) by some local people starts roughly 1 mile after these public beaches comes to an end.
 You will first reach to a short rocky area, after which there is one more